 3. Climb The Prague Towers

 One of the biggest draws to Prague is its historic towers.
 The most famous is the Old Town Hall Clock tower which we’ve covered above.
-However, don’t miss out on the Old Town Bridge Tower, Powder Tower, and the Petrin, which is modeled after the Eiffel Tower in Paris!
+However, don’t miss out on the Old Town Bridge Tower, the Powder Tower.
+The Petrin is located at the top of the hill above the city and is modeled after the Eiffel Tower in Paris.

 If you’re interested in climbing to the top of these towers make sure to wear sturdy shoes!
 Many of them have over 200 steps up the winding staircases.
-Yet, once you reach the top of these historic towers you will be rewarded with some of the most beautiful views in the city.
+Yet, once you reach the top of these incredible towers you will be rewarded with some of the most beautiful panoramic views.

 Our two favorite views were atop the towers over Old Town Square and Charles Bridge.
-However, there are so many others worth seeing.
-You can even buy a combined pass so you can experience them over multiple days.
+However, there are so many others worth visiting.
+You can even buy a combined pass to experience these historic landmarks over multiple days.